-Although it has been around for several years now (we first reviewed it back in 2010), Prezi is still one of the relatively unknown competitors to PowerPoint and Keynote.
+Although it has been around for several years now, Prezi is still one of the relatively unknown competitors to PowerPoint and Keynote.
 But what it lacks in popularity, it makes up for in creative potential.

 Instead of traditional “slide 1, slide 2, slide 3” format, Prezi zooms in, out, and around what is essentially a single giant slide.
 The effect is very different from the one that most people are used to, making Prezi presentations a lot more interesting than traditional ones.
 Unfortunately, the effect can also be a bit nauseating if you use it too much, so try to stick with designs that don’t require a lot of back-to-back jumps.

 By getting creative with the designs of your presentations, you can create some really impressive designs (see the one embedded below, for example, which was one of the 6 Best Prezis of 2013).
 Even if you’re not an artistic genius you can take advantage of the fact that people have posted hundreds of Prezi templates for you to download, customize, and use.

 The free version of Prezi will be adequate for most people.
 Though, if you want to use your own logo or save a large number of presentations, upgrading to the Enjoy level ($4.92 per month) is probably worth it.
 For offline editing, you’ll need the Pro level ($13.25 per month).
 It’s also worth noting that users with a .edu e-mail address can get Prezi’s edu pricing, which includes free Enjoy-level access.